DubovinaDj/Market-Update/README.md

 # Market-Update
 Financial Market Update Report

-Use this code and get live financial market information in an HTML file with interactive charts!
-In the report, find a price overview for the FX market, indices market, sectors market, and commodities market.
+With this code, you can get live financial market data in an HTML file with interactive charts!
+Find a price overview for the FX market, indices market, sectors market, and commodities market in the report.

 Data source: Yahoo Finance